digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/org-management/permissions.md

 title: Permissions
 ---

-# Permissions in ToolJet
+# Permissions in JumpStart

-Permissions in ToolJet determine what actions users can perform and what resources they can access within a workspace.
-ToolJet uses a Role-Based Access Control (RBAC) system to manage these permissions efficiently.
+Permissions in JumpStart determine what actions users can perform and what resources they can access within a workspace.
+JumpStart uses a Role-Based Access Control (RBAC) system to manage these permissions efficiently.

 ## User Roles

-ToolJet has three default user roles, each with different levels of access:
+JumpStart has three default user roles, each with different levels of access:

 1. **Admin**: Full access to manage the workspace, including users, groups, and all resources.
 2. **Builder**: Can create and edit apps, data sources, and other resources.